 Paul originally trained and worked as a quantity surveyor before qualifying as an occupational therapist in 2003.
 He has considerable experience in the social care and the private sector.
 Paul’s main expertise is in the provision of home adaptations, housing suitability, specialist equipment, assistive technology and manual handling, to enable clients to achieve their maximum potential.
 Paul works in a client-centred way to find imaginative solutions to problems.

-- AvMA Annual Clinical Negligence Conference, Brighton, June 29-30
+- AvMA Annual Clinical Negligence Conference, June 28-29, Leeds

 Previously Anava has given the following speeches: